 Jar of marashino cherries (not the ones in liquid, but a sweet gel type base), when the grocery store doesn’t have it I have used cherry pie filling in the past

 ½ cup butter, softened

 ¾ cup buttermilk

-- With an electric mixer, beat the softened butter with sugar until white and fluffy.
+- With an electric mixer, beat the softened butter with sugar until light and fluffy.